Privacy Policy

 The controller has integrated components from Klarna on this website.
 Klarna is an online payment service provider that enables purchases on account or flexible installment payments.
 Klarna also offers other services, such as buyer protection and identity and credit checks.

-Klarna is operated by Klarna Bank AB, Sveavägen 46, 111 34 Stockholm, Sweden.
+The operating company of Klarna is Klarna Bank AB, Sveavägen 46, 111 34 Stockholm, Sweden.

 If the data subject selects either “purchase on account” or “installment purchase” as a payment option during the ordering process in our online shop, data relating to the data subject will be automatically transmitted to Klarna.
 By selecting one of these payment options, the data subject consents to the transfer of personal data required for processing the purchase on account or installment purchase or for identity and credit checks.